kenwenzel/otm-benchmark/README.md

 ##### Retrieve

-Retrieve benchmark retrieves all the reports, checking for their attributes and some attributes of the referenced entities (e.g. contacts of the report's author and last editor, name of the reported occurrence).
+Retrieve benchmark retrieves all the reports one by one using their identifier, checking for their attributes and some attributes of the referenced entities (e.g. contacts of the report's author and last editor, name of the reported occurrence).

 ##### Retrieve all